-- 43. CESR has considered carefully the question whether closed end funds are eligible investments for a UCITS and has concluded that such investments are potentially eligible where the closed end fund is constituted as a transferable security.
+- 38. CESR has considered carefully the question whether closed end funds are eligible investments for a UCITS and has concluded that such investments are potentially eligible where the closed end fund is constituted as a transferable security.
 This means also that the above analysis of transferable securities applies equally to such funds.
-As a transferable security, a closed end fund must therefore comply with either Box 1 or Box 2. - 44.
+As a transferable security, a closed end fund must therefore comply with either Box 1 or Box 2. - 39.
 In addition, however, CESR is of the opinion that the following matters are relevant in assessing the eligibility of a closed end fund.
-In particular: - (a) the asset management activity carried on by or on behalf of the closed end fund must be subject to appropriate investor protection safeguards; and - (b) UCITS must not make investments in closed end funds for the purpose of circumventing the investment limits provided for UCITS by the UCITS Directive. - 45.
-CESR has not reached an agreement on the specification of "appropriate investor protection safeguards".
-Alternative approaches have emerged on this point: - (a) Some CESR Members believe that meeting the standards for listing is a sufficient standard.
-There have been many enhancements of corporate governance arrangements in recent years which require investment companies to be properly managed. - (b) Several CESR Members believe that the necessary standard is met where the asset management activity of the closed end fund is carried out by an asset management firm which is itself regulated by national authorities for the purpose of investor protection. - 46.
-As stated above in Box 1, CESR members agree that the acquisition of any transferable security by a UCITS must be consistent with the stated investment objectives of the UCITS, and that these objectives will have to be consistent with the requirements of the UCITS Directive. - 47.
-In the first consultation paper it was suggested that a UCITS should not invest in closed end funds "for the purpose of circumventing the investment limits provided for UCITS by the UCITS Directive".
+In particular: - (a) the asset management activity carried on by or on behalf of the closed end fund must be subject to appropriate investor protection safeguards; and - (b) UCITS must not make investments in closed end funds for the purpose of circumventing the investment limits provided for UCITS by the UCITS Directive. - 40.
+Following discussion, CESR believes that "appropriate investor protection safeguards" mean that where the asset management activity of the closed end fund is carried out by a firm which carries out asset management activity, that firm must itself be regulated by national authorities for the purpose of investor protection.
+This means that self-managed closed end funds need not themselves be regulated for the purpose of investor protection.

+- 41. As stated above in Box 1, CESR Members agree that the acquisition of any transferable security by a UCITS must be consistent with the stated investment objectives of the UCITS, and that these objectives will have to be consistent with the requirements of the UCITS Directive. - 42.
+In both the first and second consultation papers it was suggested that a UCITS should not invest in closed end funds "for the purpose of circumventing the investment limits provided for UCITS by the UCITS Directive".
 Several consultation respondents were unsure what this would amount to.
-The expression is a reference to the UCITS' purpose in dealing for its portfolio. - 48.
+The expression is a reference to the UCITS' purpose in dealing for its portfolio. - 43.
 CESR is of the opinion that these requirements will allow for UCITS to invest into closed end real estate funds and private equity funds.
 Other types of funds may be included if they can meet the requirements of Box 1 or 2, but some funds may find it difficult to meet those requirements.
-Some "hedge funds" for example may not make sufficient information available to the market to be eligible. - 49.
+Some "hedge funds" for example may not make sufficient information available to the market to be eligible. - 44.
 The first consultation paper did not refer explicitly to contractually based funds.
 CESR Members agree that the starting position should be to treat all closed end funds in the same way.
 Closed end funds in contractual form are therefore potentially eligible assets where they meet the definition of "transferable security" set out in Art.
 1(8) of the Directive that is, where they amount to "securities equivalent to shares in companies".
 Crucially, CESR believes that corporate governance mechanisms equivalent to those applicable to companies must apply to such funds in order for the requirement of "equivalence" to be met.
+CESR has added Level 3 criteria to help a UCITS make an assessment of equivalence.
 Of course, if a contractually based fund is able to meet the definition of Art.
 1(8), it will only be eligible if it meets the requirements of either Box 1 (i.e. listed transferable securities that are eligible up to 100% of the assets of a UCITS) or Box 2 (i.e. a UCITS may invest no more than 10% of its assets in such securities), and in addition the requirements of Box 3.